Predicting fluid-structure interaction with graph neural networks: Introduction

-In this work, we target to fill this gap in the literature by modelling fluid-structure systems via a graph neural network.
-Adopting the arbitrary Lagrangian-Eulerian formulation, we propose a quasi-monolithic GNN framework for modelling fluid-structure systems.
-A GNN sub-network is employed to predict the evolution of the fluid state based on the state of the whole fluid-structure system.
-Mesh and solid movements are first projected to a lower dimension by POD, and then propagated through time by a multi-layer perceptron sub-network.
-The solid-state is implicitly modelled by the movement of the mesh on the fluid-solid boundary.
-The framework is applied to a prototypical fluid-structure problem of an elastically-mounted cylinder case, and is demonstrated to generate accurate roll-out predictions.
-More importantly, accurate lift and drag force predictions can be directly extracted from the predicted system state by simply integrating the Cauchy stress tensor at the surface of the moving solid body, which is difficult for existing convolution-based frameworks.
+In this work, we aim to fill this gap in the literature by modeling fluid-structure systems via graph neural network.
+Adopting the arbitrary Lagrangian-Eulerian formulation, we propose a rotation-equivariant quasi-monolithic graph neural network framework for modeling fluid-structure systems.
+The recently developed $\phi$-GNN \cite{Gao2023} is employed to predict the evolution of the fluid state based on the state of the whole fluid-structure system.
+Mesh and solid movements are first projected to a lower dimension via complex-valued POD (CPOD), and then the low-order POD coefficients in polar coordinates are propagated through time by a multi-layer perceptron.
+The solid-state is implicitly modeled by the movement of the mesh on the fluid-solid boundary.
+The framework is applied to two prototypical fluid-structure problems: an elastically-mounted cylinder in a uniform flow, and a hyperelastic plate attached to a fixed cylinder in a channel flow.
+It is demonstrated that the framework can generate stable and accurate roll-out predictions over at least thousands of time steps.
+More importantly, accurate lift and drag force predictions can be directly extracted from the predicted system states by simply integrating the Cauchy stress tensor at the surface of the moving solid body, which is difficult for existing convolution-based frameworks.

 This article is organized as follows.
-In Section 2, we describe the full-order FSI system and the individual components such as proper orthogonal decomposition, multi-layer perceptron and graph neural net for our proposed reduced-order methodology.
-Section 3 presents a novel quasi-monolithic GNN framework by combining the components.
-Detailed setup and the results of the experiments on a prototypical fluid-structure interaction problem of an elastically-mounted cylinder system undergoing vortex-induced vibration are covered in Section 4.
-We conclude the work in Section 5.
+In Section \ref{sec:method}, we describe the full-order fluid-structure interaction system and discuss the individual components for our proposed quasi-monolithic graph neural network framework: complex-valued proper orthogonal decomposition, multi-layer perceptrons, and $\phi$-GNN.
+These individual components are then assembled in Section \ref{sec:framework} to form a novel quasi-monolithic graph neural network framework.
+Detailed setup of the experiments on two prototypical fluid-structure interaction problems, namely the elastically-mounted cylinder system undergoing vortex-induced vibration, as well as the hyperelastic plate attached to a fixed cylinder immersed in a channel flow, are covered in Section \ref{sec:setup}.
+The results of these experiments are presented and discussed in Section \ref{sec:results}.
+We conclude the work in Section \ref{sec:conclusion}.